opentoonz/opentoonz_docs/source/managing_palettes_and_styles.rst

 Raster brushes are available to paint in raster levels and, with some limitations, in Toonz raster levels.
 They are essentially brushes compatible with the `MyPaint <http://mypaint.org/about/>`_ open source painting software.

-The Raster brushes use the color from the current style as a base, and all its remaining options can be found in the Settings tab of the Style Editor pane.
+The Raster brushes use the color from the current style as a base, and all its remaining options can be found in the Settings tab of the Style Editor pane (see  :ref:`Settings <settings>`  ).

 .. note:: In Toonz raster levels, currently only additive Raster brushes can be used (i.e. brushes that add paint to a level, not the ones that erase, blend or blur already painted strokes).